 Direct Ferries to Kythnos from Milos

-During the the months of July, August, and September, there might be up to 3 or 4 ferries per week sailing from Milos to Kythnos.
+During the the months of July, August, and September, there are 2 ferries per week sailing from Milos to Kythnos.
 These ferries to Kythnos from Milos are operated by Zante Ferries, and are usually pretty cheap with some tickets starting from as low as 12 Euro.

 The journey time for the Milos Kythnos ferry is just under 4 hours.
 The easiest way to book ferry tickets online is by using Ferryhopper.